cert-manager/website/content/en/docs/contributing/external-issuers.md

 signed certificate, based upon the certificate request.

-Once a signed certificate has been gathered by the issuer controller, it then updates the status of the `CertifiateRequest` resource with the signed certificate.
+Once a signed certificate has been gathered by the issuer controller, it then updates the status of the `CertificateRequest` resource with the signed certificate.
 It is then important to then update the condition status of that resource to a ready state, as this is what is used to signal to higher order controllers, such as the `Certificate` controller, that the resource is ready to